Frequently asked questions about Roihu

 CSC accounts and projects are not tied to specific services.
 In other words, the same CSC account and projects can be used for different CSC services, including Roihu.

-Once Roihu is available, you can add it as a service to your existing project(s) in MyCSC, similarly to Puhti or Mahti.
-The existing billing units can be used on Roihu.
-Scratch/projappl space will be available there automatically, but data is NOT transferred automatically.
+You can add Roihu as a service to your existing project(s) in MyCSC, similarly to Puhti or Mahti.
+The existing billing units in your project can be used on Roihu.
+Scratch/projappl space will be created to your project to Roihu automatically after applying, but data is NOT transferred automatically from Mahti or Puhti.

 To be able to use Roihu, you will need to add Roihu service access for your project.